 How will my child access any online remote education you are providing?

-All work will be provided within the Teams application that students can access through their academy email address.
-All students have academy email addresses that can be accessed by opening the academy website and clicking on the ‘log in’ icon at the very top of the page.
+All work will be provided within the Teams application that students can access through their school email address.
+All students have school email addresses that can be accessed by opening the academy website and clicking on the “log in” icon at the very top of the page.
 There is then a section for Microsoft 365 for students.
 Students should log in using their academy username and password.
-This is usually the year they started at Queen Elizabeth’s Academy followed by the first letter of their first name and their surname.
+This is usually the year they started at QEA followed by the first letter of their first name and their surname.